maharnab/ensemble-ops/README.md

  * `sd 		 ->` standard deviation of `matv_col_avg`

 ## License
 None.
-Feel free use as is or with modifications.
+Feel free to use as is or modified at your own risk.

-####### PS: If it is of any help & wish to use it for any purpose or contribute to the project, I can optimize the code or add more info as required.
+####### PS: If it is of any help & wish to use it for any purpose or contribute to the project, the code can be optimized or supplied with more info as required.